top of page

 Frequently asked questions

-1. Discovery & Initial Consultation – 1–2 weeks We review your space, goals, investment level, and timing, then gather measurements, photos, and inspiration.
+1. **Discovery & Consultation (1–2 weeks):** We review your space, goals, and timing, gathering measurements and inspiration.

-4. Ordering & Production – 8–16+ weeks Custom furniture, cabinetry, and window treatments are made to order.
-This is the “hurry up and wait” phase—but it’s what gives you a tailored result.
+4. **Ordering & Production (8–16+ weeks):** Custom furniture and window treatments are made to order, ensuring a tailored result.

-6. Installation & Styling – 2–7 days Furniture is delivered, window treatments are installed, art is hung, and the space is fully styled.
+6. **Installation & Styling (2–7 days):** Furniture is delivered, art is hung, and the space is styled to perfection.

 We treat your budget like another design constraint—just as important as the floor plan.